FeltesPT/github-finder/README.md

-# Github Finder
+# Github Finder - React Project.

-A new React Project to improve my React knowledge.

-This project will use Github's public API to search for users.
+This project uses Github's public API to search for users.